Safer Alternatives to Neutering Dogs

 The advantages of going the pill route is that it is reversible and safer for a dog with a serious medical condition whereby major surgery could finish him off.

 Never give human contraceptive pills.
 Asides being ineffective to disruptive (due to the difference in hormones and the reproductive cycle), human birth control pills can even be toxic to dogs, given enough of them.

 A client on to us this morning mentioned she was looking into an implant for her dog as she was getting in a house mate for him to play with (a female version of himself, and a close cousin, not close enough though that he wouldn’t try it on).
 The client rang her local vet and they agreed this was something they could pursue.

 These implants (controlled release devices) are available for boys and girls.
 They are inserted subcutaneously and studies are proving that it offers long-term contraception (just over a year) in female dogs and cats, and, possibly, male dogs.
 Two common types are called Gonazon and Suprelorin.
 Both have “no side-effects”, which is practically impossible as this can barely be achieved with saline solution or distilled water.
 Trials are conducted in-house.

-There are a range of other potions and pills that you and your vet can consider, and you won’t do better than this veterinary medicine site for information on these.
+There are a range of other potions and pills that you and your vet can consider, though these are outside our remit to comment upon.
+You can find out more on this veterinary medicine site.